We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 Throughout the quarter, we will situate our close analysis of readings within their historical and political contexts.
 We will also view films by and about women in transnational and transborder struggles for social change.
 Students will write analytical essays about the program materials, at least one creative piece, and a small project on a writer of their choice.
 We will also participate in community events relevant to the quarter's work, including Day of Absence/Presence.
 Through our studies, students will gain skills in literary/cultural, historical, and theoretical analysis, and examine textual and film representations as sites of resistance.
 Students will also gain a greater understanding of postcolonial, Third World, transnational, and Islamic feminist movements.

-education, international studies, community advocacy, social work, and foreign service.
+This offering will prepare you for careers and advanced study in: education, international studies, community advocacy, social work, and foreign service.

 First class meeting: Tuesday, April 4 at 9am (Sem II E1105)